 Basements, by nature, tend to be humid and have an earthy scent.
 However, the things you consider “normal” may actually be signs of problems.
 Cracks could be due to leaks, but they could also be due to a rising water table.
 The pipes in the home could leak into the basement, or you could find there’s condensation in your basement due to changing temperatures.
 You will want to figure out exactly what’s causing moisture in your basement and address these issues before you begin storing things in the basement.

 If the issue is condensation, this can be remedied with a dehumidifier.
 If you discover you have leaky pipes, then replacing those pipes might be what you have to do.
 If it is a leak in the walls, then you’ll need to patch up any cracks or holes.
+Cracked walls are not uncommon and they may be something that all homeowners have to look into getting fixed at some point in their lifetimes.
+If you leave the problem, it will only get worse and could even cause irreversible damage to the structure of your home.
+At the first sign of a problem, it may be in your best interest to contact someone similar to Buildfix who will be able to repair and fill in these cracks or holes before they have a chance to cause further damage.
 You’ll want to address any dampness no matter how small in your basement before you consider storing anything in there because even the smallest amount of dampness can lead to damage to your belongings when stored in the basement.

 Getting into your basement could be something you need to address.
 Some basements have very steep stairs perhaps without a bannister.
 Or they have a low ceiling down into the basement.
 Getting things into the basement to store them having to walk down stairs like this can be very difficult.
 You might need to get a contractor to reconstruct the stairs to your basement making them easier to carry things down.
 Perhaps you find that just adding a banister will make the basement better and safer way to get down the stairs.